 Collaboration among several organizations on the east coast of New Brunswick has ensured the success of the Living Shorelines programme in Cocagne.

 More than 40 people participated in the Living Shorelines workshop on August 26 at the Cocagne Community Park who put more than 250 hours collectively towards the restoration project and contributed to the planting of more than 600 plants, representing more than 30 different varieties of trees, shrubs and perennials.
-About 1000 m2 of habitat have been restored.
-More information is available on our News page.
+About 1000 square meters of habitat have been restored.
+More information is available on the GDDPC News page.

 An educational video demonstrating the Living Coasts restoration process has been edited and featured on the GDDPC YouTube channel.